pinnaculum/iraty/README.md

 Create a new config for an IPFS node with the **node-config** command (this will open your *EDITOR*), and specify the node you want to use with **--node**.
 The default IPFS node configuration is called *local*.
+You will be asked if you want to register the remote pinning services listed in the config.

 ```sh
 iraty node-config ripfs1